Probate Q&A Series

 1. Petition for Letters of Administration

-File a petition with the Clerk of Superior Court in the county where the decedent lived.
+File an application or petition with the Clerk of Superior Court in the county where the decedent was domiciled.
 You request “Letters of Administration,” which authorize you to act as the personal representative.
 See N.C.
 Gen. Stat. § 28A-6-1.

 2. Identify Heirs and Give Notice